alejoRGB/XaosLines/README.md

 -Resize the window
 -Only for the windows operating system

-Also all the source code is in the folder "Source Code".
+Also all the source code can be found in this link: https://drive.google.com/drive/folders/15VhmO-V8PLqUsQW6a96WzI2-ryZy1XeT?usp=sharing

 I used this addons:
 ofxGui.h
 ofxSpout2Sender.h